yingshaoxo/TGAsk/README.md

 A telegram bot for asking question to new chat member.

 #### Features
-If they can not answer the question in on minute, they will be kicked out as quilckly as possible.
+If they can not answer the question in one minute, they will be kicked out as quilckly as possible.

 #### Docker
 ```